Need pest help? Save $50 on your first recurring service today with code GET50

 By Zia Siddiqi, Ph.D., B.C.E., Director of Quality Systems, Orkin, Inc.

-Do you live in anticipation of your next audit?
+Do you live in anticipation of your next third-party audit?
 If you’re like most meat processors, you might.
-No matter how well your last audit went, one small infraction – like the presence of pests – can drastically change the game.
-With pest control accounting for up to 20 percent of your total audit score, in most audits, it’s important to take a look at how your facility can “beef up” this part of its operation.
+No matter how well your last third-party audit went, one small infraction – like the presence of pests – can drastically change the game.
+With pest control accounting for up to 20 percent of your total third-party audit score, in most audits, it’s important to take a look at how your facility can “beef up” this part of its operation.

-Audit preparation becomes less daunting if you incorporate it as part of your daily routine.
+Third-party audit preparation becomes less daunting if you incorporate it as part of your daily routine.
 Integrated Pest Management (IPM) programs pair pest prevention with regular sanitation, facility maintenance, and detailed documentation.
 Educate your staff on their role in the IPM process to further improve your chances of catching a pest problem early on – before the external auditor does.
 Many reputable pest management companies will train your employees to identify pest signs and conditions that are conducive to infestations.
 Knowledgeable employees are a great asset in helping keep pests out of your facility.
-Ask them to keep an eye out for potential problems that could result in audit deductions:
+Ask them to keep an eye out for potential problems that could result in third-party audit deductions:

 • While walking through the facility, look for signs of pest activity, including droppings, chew marks and live or dead pests.